jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 ### General integer variables

 The most straightforward application if IPs is modeling an LP where the decision variables can't be fractional.
 For example, say you're building an optimization model to decide how many washing machines to buy for your fleet of laundromats.
-There is no way to meaningfully buy, say, half of a washing machine to deploy in your store.
+There is no way to meaningfully buy, say, half of a washing machine to deploy in your stores.
 This is a case where integer-valued decisions are required.

 As far as writing out the model, it is as simple as adding a $\x\in\I^n$ line to your formulation.
-For example, in the Wyndor Glass sample LP +@eq:prototypeLp say we can only make whole batches of each product.
+For example, suppose in the Wyndor Glass sample LP (+@eq:prototypeLp) we can only make whole batches of each product.
 A new formulation would look like:

 $$
 \begin{align*}